-HOLDING TANKS: The Oliver Travel Trailers holding tanks hold 32.5 gallons in the grey tank and 18.5 gallons in the black tank.
-The fresh water tank has a dump valve (see page 47), which permits dumping it independent from the black and grey tank.
+HOLDING TANKS: The Oliver Travel Trailers holding tanks hold 30 gallons in the grey tank and 15 gallons in the black tank.
+The fresh water tank has a dump valve, which permits dumping it independent from the black and grey tank.
 Each tank should be emptied often at a dump station designated for this purpose.
 Most national, state and private campgrounds have dumping facilities.
 Many service stations, particularly along interstate highways, also have these facilities and are listed dumping station locations across the nation.